Dere-Wah/Self-Forcing-Endless/README.md

   <h3 align="center"><a href="https://arxiv.org/abs/2506.08009">Paper</a> | <a href="https://self-forcing.github.io">Website</a> | <a href="https://huggingface.co/gdhe17/Self-Forcing/tree/main">Models (HuggingFace)</a></h3>
 </p>

+<p align="center"><i>
+This repository extends the paper's implementation with new demo features (endless generation, synchronized cache purge strength, and a generator class refactor).
+For a practical overview and motivation, see my blog post:
+<a href="https://derewah.dev/projects/self-forcing-endless">Self-Forcing: Making AI Video Generation Endless</a>.
+</i></p>

 ---

 Self Forcing trains autoregressive video diffusion models by **simulating the